igemsoftware2021/Tongji_Software/README.md

 # Our Wiki

-If you are interested in our project, please click [here](https://2021.igem.org/Team:Tongji_Software) to check out our wiki.
+If you are interested in our project, please click [here](https://2021.igem.org/Team:Tongji_Software) to visit our wiki.